zhyinty/NVStreamer1080/README.md

 # NVStreamer1080
 Utility to automatically detect NVidia GameStream activity and set a fitting resolution or switch to a second screen.

+Fix the DisplaySwitcher not function on win11 22H2, you can set the custom display switcher path by yourself 自己设置DiplaySwitcher的路径。

 Written for personal use, so don't expect too much, it basically:

 1. Either changes resolution or